rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="local_level"></a>
 ## [How could anarchist economies work on the local level?](#local_level)

-(Here, a local level is thought of as a structure of up to around 150 people (Dunbar's number), so that it's still possible to know most of the people by sight).
+(Here, a local level is thought of as a structure of up to around 150 people (Dunbar's number), so that it's still possible to know most of the people by sight, but this is just an illustrative number).
 One possible organization model for the local organization of production and distribution is the creation of three types of structures: Consumer councils, production collectives, and coordination committees.

 1. Consumer councils organize around local neighborhoods or chosen families.
 They collect information on what is needed.
 2. Production collectives are organized around various production processes and services.
 They provide information on what could be produced or which services provided.